lambdanil/ast-dev/README.md

 **This has several advantages:**

 - Security
-  - Even if running an application with elevated permissions, it cannot replace system libraries with malicious versions
+  - Running an application even with elevated permissions cannot replace system libraries with malicious versions
 - Stability and reliability
   - Due to the system being mounted as read only, it's not possible to accidentally overwrite system files
   - If the system runs into issues, you can easily rollback the last working snapshot within minutes